A Collaborative Initiative

 - How to conduct objective market research to benchmark a target salary and benefits

 Why is negotiation so important?
-AAUW’s research on the gender pay gap shows that, one year out of college, women are already paid significantly less than their male peers.
+AAUW’s research on the gender pay gap shows that, one year out of college, women are already paid significantly less than men.
 Nationally women who work full time take home 80 cents for every dollar a full-time male worker is paid.
 And over a lifetime, those lost potential earnings add up.

 Women who negotiate increase their potential to earn higher salaries and better benefits packages.
 By negotiating a fair and equitable salary, you’ll be better able to pay off loans, buy the things you want and need, and even save for retirement.